Volt Bulgaria: April 2021 Bulgarian parliamentary election

-Volt Bulgaria participated in the April 2021 Bulgarian parliamentary election as part of the anti-government coalition ISMV.
-The coalition gained 14 seats in parliament, none of which were allocated to members of Volt.
+Volt Bulgaria participated in the April 2021 Bulgarian parliamentary election as part of the anti-government Stand Up!
+Mafia, Get Out!
+(ISMV) coalition.
+The coalition gained 14 seats in the National Assembly, none of which were allocated to members of Volt.

 July 2021 Bulgarian parliamentary election

-Volt Bulgaria participated again in the early July 2021 Bulgarian parliamentary election as part of the anti-government coalition ISMV.
-The coalition gained 13 seats in parliament, none of which were allocated to members of Volt.
+Volt Bulgaria again participated in the July 2021 Bulgarian parliamentary election as part of ISMV.
+The coalition gained 13 seats in the 240-seat parliament, none of which were allocated to members of Volt.

 November 2021 Bulgarian parliamentary election

-Volt Bulgaria participated in the November 2021 Bulgarian parliamentary election as part of the electoral coalition We Continue the Change (PP) led by Kiril Petkov and Assen Vassilev, the former caretaker Economy and Finance Ministers, respectively.
-The coalition gained 67 seats in parliament, two of which was allocated to members of Volt.
-This makes Volt Bulgaria the second Volt Europa party to enter a national legislature after Volt Netherlands.
+Volt Bulgaria participated in the November 2021 Bulgarian parliamentary election as part of the electoral coalition We Continue the Change (PP) led by Kiril Petkov and Assen Vassilev, respectively the former caretaker economy and finance ministers.
+The coalition gained 67 seats, two of which was allocated to members of Volt.
+This made Volt Bulgaria the second Volt Europa party to enter a national legislature after Volt Netherlands.